 Students who seek readmission after having withdrawn voluntarily, or having been dismissed due to academic standing, or for disciplinary action should contact the Office of Admissions for information on steps to be taken to gain readmission.
 A student who was not academically dismissed must only apply for readmission if the student has not attended UMA for two years or became a degree student at another college after leaving UMA.
 Readmission is reviewed on an individual basis.
-All former Cornerstone Program students seeking readmission should meet first with a Cornerstone counselor to review previous course work and to develop an academic plan.
+All former TRIO program students seeking readmission should meet first with a TRIO staff member to review previous course work and to develop an academic plan.
 All students withdrawing voluntarily or through failure in course work in veterinary technology, architectural studies, medical laboratory technology, dental hygiene, health information management, or nursing must apply for readmission.
 If readmission criteria are met, readmission is granted on a space available basis.

 Admission of International Students

 International Application Form and Instructions (PDF document)

 Because of limited financial aid, applications are encouraged only from international students who are able to fully fund their educational expenses from their own resources.
 To verify this, a certification of finances statement must be filed as part of the application process.
 Applicants whose native language is not English must receive a score of at least 500 on the written test or 173 on the computer version or 61 on the internet-based version of the Test of English as a Foreign Language (TOEFL) and have their original testing report forwarded to the appropriate admissions office.
 Transfer students must present a translation of their college work in English rendered by a qualified translator and an evaluation from the National Association of Credential Evaluation Services (http://www.naces.org/).
 Once accepted, students will be expected to remit to the Office of Student Accounts sufficient funds to cover all tuition costs and fees for the first semester.
 The I-20 immigration form will not be sent to the student until this amount has been received and has been cleared by a bank.
-Students are personally responsible to bring with them sufficient funds for books, room and board, and other incidental expenses.
+Students are personally responsible for bringing sufficient funds with them for books, room and board, and other incidental expenses.